MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 ArcGIS Maps for Power BI uses its powerful geo enabling technology to accurately position location data on the map and automatically renders items as points or boundaries by default, based on the type of data.
 For example, a latitude-longitude coordinate is rendered as a point on the map, whereas a state field is rendered as a boundary, or polygon.
 You can change the way locations are rendered by specifying the location type.

 Use the Location type feature to improve the accuracy of the locations on your map.
-You can quickly do this by choosing a country in the visualization's Format pane (expand the Location type category and choose the appropriate country), or access more options by using the full Location Type feature in the layer options pane.
+You can quickly do this by choosing a country/region in the visualization's Format pane (expand the Location type category and choose the appropriate country/region), or access more options by using the full Location Type feature in the layer options pane.

-The full **Location type** feature is accessible through the layer options menu and allows you to choose whether to represent your data as points or boundaries (polygons), in addition to specifying the country in which the data is located.
+The full **Location type** feature is accessible through the layer options menu and allows you to choose whether to represent your data as points or boundaries (polygons), in addition to specifying the country/region in which the data is located.
 Boundaries are typically defined as standard geographic areas such as countries, provinces, ZIP codes, and so on.
-If you choose boundaries and a specific country for your data locations, you can choose from a variety of standard boundaries, such as counties, census tracts, districts, or municipalities.
-Different location types are available for each country.
+If you choose boundaries and a specific country/region for your data locations, you can choose from a variety of standard boundaries, such as counties, census tracts, districts, or municipalities.
+Different location types are available for each country/region.

 To modify your data's location type, follow these steps: